 3. Next, stir in the chopped nuts.
 I do this with a rubber spatula.

-4. Now pour the mixture into a silicone candy mild.
-I like to use a cordial mold such as this one.
+4. Now pour the mixture into a silicone candy mold.
+I like to use a cordial mold – a product link is included in the recipe card below.

 5. Freeze to set.
 This should take about 20 minutes, although the chocolate truly sets the next day, after being refrigerated overnight.